oracle-livelabs/oci/healthcare-innovations/ai-vision/biometrics-blockchain/biometrics-blockchain.md

     </copy>
     ```

+    > **Note:** Biometric fingerprints or Iris images are not provided as a part of this lab.
+You can scan your fingerprint and upload it for testing purposes or bring your own biometric data.

 2. Review the table created from **Object Browser** under **SQL Workshop**, click on table name

     ![Blockchain for Biometrics](images/biometry-apex-03.png =50%x* " ")